ninjudd/cake/README.md

 Cake provides default tasks for most of the things you probably do on a regular basis.

-    cake compile  ;; Compile all clojure and java source files. cake deps     ;; Fetch dependencies and create pom.xml. cake help     ;; Print tasks with documentation (use -a for all tasks). cake install  ;; Install jar to local repository. cake jar      ;; Build a jar file containing project source and class files. cake release  ;; Release project jar to clojars and gem package to rubygems. cake repl     ;; Start an interactive shell. cake swank    ;; Report status of swank server and start it if not running. cake test     ;; Run project tests.
+    cake help     ;; Print tasks with documentation.
+Use 'cake help TASK' for more details. cake test     ;; Run project tests.
-    cake uberjar  ;; Create a standalone jar containing all project dependencies. cake uberwar  ;; Create a web archive containing all project dependencies. cake war      ;; Create a web archive containing project source and class files.
+    cake compile  ;; Compile all clojure and java source files. cake deps     ;; Fetch dependencies and create pom.xml. cake jar      ;; Build a jar file containing project source and class files. cake release  ;; Release project jar to clojars. cake install  ;; Install jar to local repository. cake war      ;; Create a web archive containing project source and class files. cake uberjar  ;; Create a standalone jar containing all project dependencies. cake uberwar  ;; Create a web archive containing all project dependencies. cake repl     ;; Start an interactive shell. cake swank    ;; Report status of swank server and start it if not running.

 ## Custom Tasks

 You can also create your own custom tasks using the `deftask` macro.
-You can add your tasks directly to project.clj or build.clj, or if you put your tasks in a namespace within your src directory they can be used by both your project and other projects.
+Just add your tasks directly to project.clj or build.clj, or if you put your tasks in a namespace within your src directory they can be used by both your project and other projects.
 In this case, you just need to add the enclosing namespace to the `:tasks` vector in project.clj.

 Like many build tools, cake uses a dependency-based programming style.
 This means you specify the tasks your task depends on and cake will run those tasks before running your